openqasm/openqasm/contributing.md

 ## Issue reporting

-:fire: This is a goog point to start, when you find a problem please add it to the [issue traker](https://github.com/IBMResearch/openqasm/issues).
+:fire: This is a good point to start, when you find a problem please add it to the [issue traker](https://github.com/IBMResearch/openqasm/issues).
 Please, use [this template](https://github.com/IBMResearch/contributing/blob/master/templates/issue.md) to add them.

 ## Doubts solving